COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 * Provide High Quality Public Service
 * Work in partnership with all our communities to achieve safe and livable neighborhoods.
-* Create and sustain a resilient, economically prosperous city.
+* Create and sustain a resilient, economically prosperous City.

 For additional background and history of the Open Data Program in the City, please refer to the following: [http://bit.ly/sdodpres](http://bit.ly/sdodpres).